Servers - Kestrel - Endpoints

 - Host name

-with port number or loopback IP with port number http://localhost:5000/ http://127.0.0.1:5000/ http://[::1]:5000/
+localhostwith port number or loopback IP with port number http://localhost:5000/ http://127.0.0.1:5000/ http://[::1]:5000/

-attempts to bind to both IPv4 and IPv6 loopback interfaces.
-If the requested port is in use by another service on either loopback interface, Kestrel
+When localhost is specified, Kestrel attempts to bind to both IPv4 and IPv6 loopback interfaces.
+If the requested port is in use by another service on either loopback interface, Kestrel fails to start.
+If either loopback interface is unavailable for any other reason (most commonly because IPv6 isn't supported), Kestrel logs a warning.

-URL prefixes
+HTTPS URL prefixes

 Specify ports only

-Configure endpoints in {
+Configure endpoints in appsettings.json

 "Kestrel": {